 The Diploma in Mountain Medicine (DiMM) is an exciting program designed to train the participant in the essentials of caring for patients in the technical mountain environment.
-The DiMM has set the standard for nearly 20 years in Europe and other parts of the world for the education of doctors, mid-level providers, nurses, and medics in mountain medicine and rescue.
+The DiMM is available for Standard and Premium WMS members to pursue and has set the standard for nearly 20 years in Europe and other parts of the world for the education of doctors, mid-level providers, nurses, and medics in mountain medicine and rescue.

 The DiMM is an internationally recognized course certifying that the participant has undergone rigorous training and testing.
 The medical commissions of the International Mountaineering and Climbing Federation (UIAA) and International Commission for Alpine Rescue (ICAR), together with the International Society for Mountain Medicine (ISMM), established minimal requirements for these courses in 1997.
 The Wilderness Medical Society has partnered with the University of Utah in order to bring this exciting program to the USA and the WMS/University of Utah program meets requirements of and is fully approved by UIAA, ICAR, and ISMM.